 10. Make an omelette with the broken eggs.
 Finally, this crisis cannot be fixed with makeshift repairs, no more than a boat with a rotten hull can be fixed with ad-hoc patches.
 We need to rebuild the hull with new (stronger) materials; we will have to remake the system before it does so itself.
 Let us move voluntarily into Capitalism 2.0 by helping what needs to be broken break on its own, converting debt into equity, marginalising the economics and business school establishments, shutting down the “Nobel” in economics, banning leveraged buyouts, putting bankers where they belong, clawing back the bonuses of those who got us here, and teaching people to navigate a world with fewer certainties.

 Here is the thing about giving Nietzsche, ("Only fighting yields happiness on earth"), or Marx, ("Keep people from their history and they are easily controlled"), credit without criticism: I read as an individualist Nietzsche with open fascination when I was younger—every single book—at the time I thought him brilliant and beyond reproach; however, with many years gone by and numerous other thinkers visited, I have, just as Ayn Rand did before me, come to judge him as one of the most incautious philosophers of all time.
-His revolt against Aristotelian (Thomistic) morality, civil discourse, the open society, individual human rights, property titles, a free press and the glorification of the genius of art, the originator of a dangling concept, the brilliant forger of history and the lone architect of destiny, (with a constant hint that the regular things like family, fidelity, friends, fun, having a profession and so forth were uninspired mercantilism and unworthy pursuits in life); he was the very betrayer of middle class values (bourgeois virtue) (or as Taleb might call us via Fat Tony, “the suckers”) and Nietzsche, (perhaps unwittingly), encouraged the Teutonic romantics (“blonde Teuton Beasts”) everywhere in the 1920s and 30s to hang their hatreds of modern life on what they saw as the dull, plotting common people like me-&-mine and certainly helped catapult the fascist, racist and totalitarians into power with his Uberman ideology and love of broad strokes without prudence.
+His revolt against Aristotelian (Thomistic) morality, civil discourse, the open society, individual human rights, property titles, a free press and the glorification of the genius of art, the originator of a dangling concept, the brilliant forger of history and the lone architect of destiny, (with a constant hint that the regular things like family, fidelity, friends, fun, having a profession and so forth were uninspired mercantilism and unworthy pursuits in life); he was the very betrayer of middle class values (bourgeois virtue) (or as Taleb might call us via Fat Tony, “the suckers”) and Nietzsche, (perhaps unwittingly), encouraged the Teutonic romantics, (“blonde Teuton Beasts”), everywhere in the 1920s and 30s to hang their hatreds of modern life on what they saw as the dull, plotting common people like me-&-mine and certainly helped catapult the fascists, racists and totalitarians into power with his Uberman ideology and love of broad strokes without prudence.
 In my opinion, he sincerely deserves the epitaph of insane.
 Having said that, I am not putting him on the same plane of blame with Marx who was a foolish, hateful warmonger, a violent declinist and a religious prophet of doom, and is I dare say, directly and/or ultimately responsible for much of the Marxist murders of the twentieth century.
 In this Taleb is so blind in his distrust of the Enlightenment, he even mentions Marx several times without any condemnation whatsoever.
 Marx was a foul-mouthed, reckless, hater, a relentless promoter of bloodshed, and the outright assassin of liberty.

 Shockingly, Michel Foucault was so isolated and arrogant in his insulated European Neo-Marxist quagmire that he didn’t even read the brilliant and prophetic Thomas Szasz.
-(I am a full read on both of these thinkers).
-Szasz predicted the complete psycho-medicalization of our modern world by the state-licensed psychiatric-power and other social scientists which is exactly what has happened; full of youthful piss & vinegar?, we have a medical name for that now; grieving?, one for that as well, sad?, that too, and pills to administer for all common human moods that half a century ago saw little or no medication at all to treat these afflictions that spare none.
+Szasz predicted the complete psycho-medicalization of our modern world by the state-licensed psychiatric-power and other social scientists which is exactly what has happened.
+Full of youthful piss & vinegar?, we have a medical name for that now; grieving?, one for that as well, sad?, that too, and pills to administer for all common human moods that half a century ago saw little or no medication at all to treat these afflictions that spare none of us.

 Chomsky is 95 years old 2023 (hoping he makes it as a centenarian) and his criticism of the US military empire specifically comes with hard fought wisdom.
-Sowell is 91 and his unfailing and multifaceted assessment of human capital and wealth on the one side and isolation and poverty on the other is layered with the acumen of nine decades.
-Diamond is 84 and his knowledge and critique of past and present civilizations is simply outstanding and is taken from many locales around the planet, many of them where he had years of hands-on experience, what Taleb might in a sense call skin in the game.
-Dawkins is 80 and his re-clarification of Darwinism—the so-called neo-Darwinism revolution—is stupendous as are all of his books.
+Sowell is 92 and his unfailing and multifaceted assessment of human capital and wealth on the one side and isolation and poverty on the other is layered with the acumen of nine decades.
+Diamond is 85 and his knowledge and critique of past and present civilizations is simply outstanding and is taken from many locales around the planet, many of them where he had years of hands-on experience, what Taleb might in a sense call skin in the game.
+Dawkins is 81 and his re-clarification of Darwinism—the so-called neo-Darwinism revolution—is stupendous as are all of his books.
 He has become one of the most elegant (and humble) science writers in the West, indeed even the world.
-He has proved to my satisfaction and millions of others that a belief in the supernatural no matter how tempting is unnecessary and filled with much more down than up and that hard objective science even forbids any belief in such myths as implausible as Thor, Zeus, Marxism, Christianity, Islam, Buddhism or Hinduism no matter how much wisdom there might be in their religious traditions, they are not actually true and people who think they are, (or lie and say they are), really should be judged accordingly as irrational.
-Ridley is 63 and his against-the-current defense of optimism—this necessary Popperian criterion and backstop for scientists and philosophers in these gloom-and-doom times and for all times—is brave and downright breathtaking.
-David Attenborough, another human being worth paying attention to, is 95; (Freeman Dyson—97 years of age, passed in 2020—would surely also be on this list if he had not recently departed).
-Though not involved with this particular effort, David D Friedman, Milton Friedman’s son is 76; somewhat the sum of years required to be physicist, legal scholar, economist and all-round renaissance dilettante—i.e., the length of time on this planet requisite to read and study so many books in so many areas—I am also a complete read on this ‘free-market anarchist’ as I am on the remarkable David Deutsch, 68 years old.
-Taleb is 60 and Pinker several years older than Ridley at 68.
+He has proved to my satisfaction and millions of others that a belief in the supernatural, no matter how tempting, is unnecessary and filled with much more down than up and that hard objective science even forbids any belief in such myths as implausible as Thor, Zeus, Marxism, Christianity, Islam, Buddhism or Hinduism no matter how much wisdom there might be in their religious traditions, they are not actually true and people who think they are, (or lie and say they are), really should be judged accordingly as irrational.
+Ridley is 64 and his against-the-current defense of optimism—this necessary Popperian criterion and backstop for scientists and philosophers in these gloom-and-doom times and for all times—is brave and downright breathtaking.
+David Attenborough, another human being worth paying attention to, is 96; (Freeman Dyson—97 years of age, passed in 2020—would surely also be on this list if he had not recently departed).
+Though not involved with this particular effort, David D Friedman, Milton Friedman’s son is 77; somewhat the sum of years required to be a physicist, legal scholar, economist and all-round renaissance dilettante—i.e., the length of time on this planet requisite to read and study so many books in so many areas—this ‘free-market anarchist’ and the remarkable David Deutsch, 69 years old are incredible thinkers.
+Taleb is 61 and Pinker several years older than Ridley at 68.
 Age alone, of course, does not equal wisdom, nor could any old fool at ninety claim to have it unless they were intellectually swimming up river, and dancing as fast as they could, all through the years, such as those mentioned above, (and I am sure, there are many others like Neil deGrasse Tyson).

 From Enlightenment Now: “Many left-wing colleagues who learned that I was writing a book on reason and humanism egged me on, relishing the prospect of an arsenal of talking points against the right.
 But not so long ago the left was sympathetic to nationalism when it was fused with Marxist liberation movements.
 And many on the left encourage identity politicians and social justice warriors who downplay individual rights in favor of equalizing the standing of races, classes, and genders, which they see as being pitted in zero-sum competition.”